I’m not sure why anybody would argue with this statement, but people do.

 Added benefit of universal healthcare: separating healthcare from employment

-The biggest benefit for many, though, including the disabled community, is this: healthcare will no longer be connected with employment.
+The biggest benefit for many, though, including the disabled community, is this: healthcare would no longer be connected with employment.

 Many disabled people(including myself) hold a lot of fear around losing their disability benefits.
 Often the deepest-seated part of that fear is the fear of no longer having health insurance.
 I’ve written about working while disabled, and the bigger part of the fear has always been about losing health insurance, rather than losing the money.